ubbdst/elasticsearch-rdf-river/README.rst

 From TDB
 ++++++++++++++++++++++

-Data can also be harvested from TDB storage.
-It is exactly the same as from SPARQL endpoint discussed above except you will have to specify tdbLocation instead of endpoint.
+Data can also be harvested directly from TDB storage.
+It is exactly the same as from SPARQL endpoint discussed above except you will have to specify tdbLocation instead of endpoint in the river settings.
 Note that the key tdbLocation holds the path to the TDB directory.

 ::